minyez/minyez.github.io/_posts/2023-05-21-migrate-jekyll-from-gp-to-netlify/2023-05-21-migrate-jekyll-from-gp-to-netlify.md

 To use `jekyll-postfiles` for remote building, use of site services is suggested.
 I decide to give [Netlify](https://www.netlify.com/) a shot.
-I have actually opened a Netlify account quite a while before by connecting to my GitHub account, when I saw one of my friend deploying his site there.
+I have actually opened a Netlify account quite a while before by connecting to my GitHub account, when I saw one of my friends deploying his site there.

 Below is a quick memo for myself of the migration process.